Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 They’re generally more durable.
 If there’s an unbreakable French press, it’s definitely a stainless steel one.

-They are also perfect for traveling because they’re sturdy and won’t break while you’re on the road.
+They are also perfect for traveling because they’re sturdy and won’t break if you throw them in your backpack.

 It’s worth noting that some glass carafes are thicker and more durable than others (this information is included in the products’ reviews).